Jarichi/Mysteries-of-Rankhra/Campaign Notes/Session Planning/Arc 1/Quests/Arc 1 - The Mysteries of Rankhra.md

 	- They are also invited to speak to the NPCs that are around to see what they can learn and buy before combat.
 ##### Present NPCs

-- Berry: travelling merchant whose personality is akin to Reggi, being extravagant and elaborate in his tales.
+- Balthazar: travelling merchant whose personality is akin to Reggi, being extravagant and elaborate in his tales.
 Speaks gloatingly about how he traversed the dangerous desert after being attacked by vicious beasts and surprised by a sandstorm and ended up here, and has been staying here for a few weeks already, gathering tales and wares.
 		- His information gathering is limited by the hunters and the fact that he is not worthy, and as such is not actually allowed inside of the camp. sells the following:
 		- HEaling potion - costs 60gp